STPEC Requirements, Advising, and Special Programs

 All University of Massachusetts Amherst students, including STPEC students, may also take courses and use the facilities of the other four colleges in the Five College consortium (Smith, Amherst, Mount Holyoke, and Hampshire).
 Many Five College courses satisfy STPEC requirements as well.
 Transfer students may petition to have courses taken at other institutions accepted for STPEC credit.

-An application and meeting with STPEC Director Sara Lennox and several STPEC majors are required upon admission to the Program.
+An application and meeting with either STPEC Director Sigrid Schmalzer or STPEC Associate Director Graciela Monteagudo and several STPEC majors are required upon admission to the Program.

 STPEC REQUIREMENT FLOW CHART

 REQUIREMENTS FOR THE STPEC MAJOR

 All courses are to be drawn from the STPEC course lists, available each semester in the STPEC office.

 (Look under Course Lists on-line to see what classes will fill the A and B requirements)